 - DHPP Booster (distemper, adenovirus, parvovirus, and parainfluenza) – $20 to $55 (administered every 1- 3 years)

 So, if your dog lives 12 years, you could pay $3,000 or more for vaccinations over your dog’s lifetime.
 A wellness plan could help you cover a portion of these expenses and other preventative items as well.

 Make Impossible Decisions A Little Easier

 If you opt for a pet insurance policy with wellness coverage, you’re eliminating the decision to choose between your bank account and your pet’s health.
 On average, pet insurance plans cost $50 per month for dogs ($30 for cats).
 Budgeting for this monthly expense could save you thousands in unexpected vet bills.
-We review the best pet insurance and rank them based on value, special needs, and more, so you can choose the best policy for your sweet pet.Tagged With: Reviewed By Insurance Agent
+We review the best pet insurance and rank them based on coverage, customer service, price, and more, so you can choose the best policy for your sweet pet.Tagged With: Reviewed By Insurance Agent